These Healthy Oatmeal Cookies are soft, chewy, and are loaded with oats and dark chocolate chips! Perfect for healthy dessert or snack.

 - Not sacrificing the flavor: We use only 1/2 cup butter and sugar, and dark chocolate chips to keep these cookies taste like a real deal.

-Ingredients for Healthy Oatmeal Cookies
+Ingredients and Substitutions for Healthy Oatmeal Cookies

 - Rolled oats: Or quick oats.
 If you prefer steel cut oats, I don’t recommend regular ones, but if you can get your hands on quick cooking steel cut oats, go ahead and use those.
 Even so, they may not blend as well because of their coarse texture, resulting in a heavier tasting cookie.